The Scorpion King 3: Battle for Redemption

-The Scorpion King 3: Battle for Redemption is a 2012 direct-to-video sword and sorcery action adventure film released on January 10, 2012.
+The Scorpion King 3: Battle for Redemption is a 2012 American direct-to-video sword and sorcery action adventure film released on January 10, 2012.
 It is the third installment in The Scorpion King series and stars Victor Webster in the title role, replacing Dwayne Johnson, with supporting roles by Bostin Christopher, Temuera Morrison, Krystal Vee, Selina Lo, Kimbo Slice, Dave Bautista, Billy Zane, and Ron Perlman.
-The film continues the story of Mathayus, after he becomes the Scorpion King at the end of The Scorpion King and focuses on Mathayus battling Talus and trying to stop him from claiming the Book of the Dead, this was the first film produced by Universal 1440 Entertainment.
+The film continues the story of Mathayus, after he becomes the Scorpion King at the end of The Scorpion King and focuses on Mathayus battling Talus and trying to stop him from claiming the Book of the Dead.
+This was the first film produced by Universal 1440 Entertainment.

 Plot

-A handful of years after giving Mathayus the prophecy that his peaceful kingdom wouldn't last forever, Cassandra dies.
-Mathayus allows his kingdom to fall apart in the aftermath of the deadly plague which claimed his wife's life and he believes his reign of nobility to be over.
+Years after giving Mathayus the prophecy that his peaceful kingdom would not last forever, his wife Queen Cassandra dies.
+Mathayus allows his kingdom to fall apart in the aftermath of the deadly plague which claimed his wife's life, and he believes his reign of nobility to be over.
 Mathayus then becomes a mercenary once more, just as he was prior to his war with Memnon.

-The younger brother of Horus, a powerful king of Egypt, is Talus, and he wishes to conquer his brother's kingdom since Horus was made king over him.
-In order to do so, Talus, along with his army, goes to the Far East to steal the Book of the Dead from Ramusan, a king who is an ally of Horus.
+Talus is the younger brother of Horus, a powerful king of Egypt; Talus wishes to conquer his brother's kingdom since Horus was made king over him.
+To do so, Talus and his army go to the Far East to steal the Book of the Dead from Ramusan, a king and ally of Horus.
 To stop Talus, Horus hires Mathayus and pairs him with the Teutonic warrior Olaf.

 Talus kidnaps Ramusan's daughter, Silda.
-Ramusan then tells Mathayus that if he can save his daughter, he will have the right to wed her and once again raise a kingdom.
+Ramusan then tells Mathayus that if he can save his daughter, he will have the right to marry her and once again raise a kingdom.
 Before Mathayus manages to rescue Silda, she is whisked away by the ninja army of the mysterious "Cobra".
-Talus hires Mathayus and Olaf to bring back the princess as well as Cobra's head.
+Talus hires Mathayus and Olaf to bring back the princess, as well as Cobra's head.
 They wind up in an exiles' camp led by Cobra, who turns out to be Silda herself.

 Talus arrives at Ramusan's palace and takes the Book of the Dead while injuring Ramusan.
 With this, he reanimates the dead warriors Zulu Kondo, Agromael and Tsukai.
-In a test to see their strength, Talus orders them to kill his best men which they do easily.
+In a test to see their strength, Talus orders them to kill his best men, which they do easily.
 Tsukai and Zulu Kondo are ordered to attack the exiles' camp.
 Working together, Mathayus, Olaf, and Silda's ninjas manage to defeat Zulu Kondo in battle.
 However, Tsukai manages to escape.